Gix075/boilerSass/README.md

 A simple SASS / CSS boilerplate

 **boilerSASS** is a simple SASS Boilerplate useful to start a complete new web project in less than 10 minutes<br>
-This boilerplate is based on HTML5 Boilerplate and include also Bootstrap 4 and FontAwesome icons.
+This boilerplate is based on HTML5 Boilerplate and include also:

+* Bootstrap 4
+* FontAwesome icons
+* Elegant Icons
+* Material Icons
+* Normailize.css

 All vendors package are managed by NPM.